 3. MAN Energy Solutions

-MAN Energy Solutions, located in Germany, offers reliable thermal energy solutions to assist operators in keeping up with the ever-changing world of power generation.
-It is a one-stop shop for thermal power solutions, offering everything from power plant development to operation and long-term service packages.
+MAN Energy Solutions, located in Germany, offers reliable thermal energy solutions, from power plant development to long-term service packages.
 The company’s solutions use fossil fuels and renewable energy sources such as solar power, biomass, and geothermal energy.

 Important Collaborations

-In 2022, BASF and MAN Energy Solutions formed a strategic cooperation to build an industrial-scale heat pump at the BASF facility in Ludwigshafen.
-This project aims to significantly reduce greenhouse gas emissions by implementing low-CO2 technology in chemical manufacturing and reducing the site’s natural gas consumption.
-The project partners are conducting a feasibility study as a first stage, which is expected to be completed by the end of 2022.
+In 2022, BASF and MAN Energy Solutions partnered to build an industrial-scale heat pump in Ludwigshafen’s BASF facility.
+This project aims to significantly reduce greenhouse gas emissions by implementing low-CO2 technology in chemical manufacturing.
+It also reduces the site’s natural gas consumption.

 According to Dr. Martin Brudermüller, Chairman of the Board of Executive Directors of BASF SE, “In the medium term, we want to reduce our CO2 emissions by 25 percent by 2030.
-Using technologies such as large heat pumps, which already exist and can be scaled up to industrial size, brings us closer to this goal.
+Using existing technologies that can be scaled up to industrial size brings us closer to this goal.
 In our cooperation with MAN Energy Solutions, we combine the expertise of a chemical Verbund site with the know-how required for the technological implementation of a project like this.
 This technology also has the potential to pave the way for projects at other BASF sites.”
 (Source)

 Thermal Energy Storage Startups